oTree-org/oTree/_docs/tutorial.md

 {% endblock %}
 ```

+Now we define the corresponding class in views.py.

-It only gets shown in the last round, so we set `is_displayed` accordingly.
+* It only gets shown in the last round, so we set `is_displayed` accordingly.
+* We retrieve the value of `paying_round` from `session.vars`
+* We get the user's total payoff by summing up how much they made in each round.
+* We pass the round history to the template with `player.in_all_rounds()`

+In the `Choice` page we used `in_previous_rounds`, but here we use `in_all_rounds`.
+This is because we also want to include the result of the current round.

 ```